goravel/docs/v0.6/architecutre-concepts/facades.md

 ## Introduction

-`facades` provide a "static" interface for the core functionality of the application and provide a more flexible, more elegant, and easy-to-test syntax.
+`facades` provide a "static" interface for the core functionality of the application.
+Goravel comes with a lot of `facades`, you can use more of the functions, and can provide a more flexible, more elegant, and easy-to-test syntax when using it.

-All `facades` of Goravel are defined under `github.com/goravel/framework/facades`.
+All `facades` of Goravel are defined under `github.com/goravel/framework/support/facades`.
 We can easily use `facades`:

 ```
-import "github.com/goravel/framework/facades"
+import "github.com/goravel/framework/support/facades"

 facades.Route.Run(facades.Config.GetString("app.host"))
 ```